onap/archived-dmaap-messagerouter-messageservice/docs/offeredapis/api.rst

 DMaaP Message Router utilizes an HTTP REST API to service all Publish and Consume transactions.
-HTTP and REST standards are followed so clients as varied as CURL, Java applications and even Web Browsers will work to interact with Message Router.Message Router uses AAF for user's authentication and authorization.
+HTTP and REST standards are followed so clients as varied as cURL, Java applications and even Web Browsers will work to interact with Message Router.
+Message Router uses AAF for user's authentication and authorization.

 General HTTP Requirements
 -------------------------

-A DMaaP Message Router transactions consists of 4 distinct segments, HTTP URL, HTTP Header, HTTP Body (POST) and HTTP Response.
+A DMaaP Message Router transaction consists of 4 distinct segments:
+HTTP URL, HTTP Header, HTTP Body (POST) and HTTP Response.
 The general considerations for each segment are as follows and are required for each of the specific transactions described in this section.